Maintain energy while singing

 - Only after the above exercises should you proceed with voice warm ups, which includes humming Do-re-mi.
 Its as simple as that.
 Do not go over your range, but instead consciously base your voice production with your range capacity (overexertion or going beyond your range greatly increases the chance of your voice cracking during a performance).

-- 2Avoid certain foods and activities.During a performance, you may notice that having something to eat beforehand can either make or break your singing quality.
-Below are some of the foods and drinks you must avoid before a performance.Advertisement
+- 2During a performance, you may notice that having something to eat beforehand can either make or break your singing quality.
+Below are some of the foods and drinks you must avoid before a performance.Avoid certain foods and activities.Advertisement

 - Dairy products.
 You should avoid any dairy products at least 12 hours before you sing.
 These types of food can affect your vocal rhythm and voice clarity by forming air bubbles in your stomach lining -- imagine burping during your performance.
 Not a pleasant thought, right?